www.sillybeliefs.com

 At the end of the day nearly all UFO sightings are eventually revealed as prosaic, natural phenomena, and the handful of unexplained ones most likely have similar causes, if only we had more information about them.
 Believing they are caused by alien spaceships with faulty cloaking devices or covert military craft lacking the ability to turn their lights off, both of which enjoy buzzing isolated people in rural settings, is I believe grasping at explanations that can't be supported.

 It seems that both of us Todd are looking for explanations as to what UFOs are.
-It's a shame that the general dismissive attitude towards sightings and the reluctance of people to talk about them means that sightings go uninvestigated.
+It's a shame that the general dismissive attitude towards sightings and the reluctance of people to talk about them means that most sightings go uninvestigated.
 More open minded investigation could explain many sightings, educate the public, for example by revealing astronomy facts, and may even reveal some unknown natural phenomena.

 Thanks again for your comments, and hopefully my reply has revealed why I take UFO sightings seriously, but not some of their explanations.